AnnaGerber/little-bits-js/README.md

     node blink/blink.js

+Note: you'll need to wait a few seconds after plugging in the Arduino before running the program to give the Arduino time to power up.
+If see see an error like 'Error: Serialport not open.' try running the program again.

 ## Getting Started with the Arduino Coding Kit

 These projects will get your started with programming LittleBits modules with JavaScript using the [Arduino Coding Kit](http://littlebits.cc/kits/arduino-coding-kit) (previously known as Arduino Starter Bundle).